 We close our eyes and, as we restfully surrender to being alone with the most important person in our life – our Self – we take account and observe what we’ve got.

 And as we observe, we notice conflict and disturbance in the body, and in our Self.
 And, like a good parent, we sit with it and, using the qualities of love – kindness, empathy, compassion and equanimity, we let go of the conflicts within.
-We sit still within the storm, until balance and harmony reappear – as they will when love is present.
+We sit still in the storm, and we keep bringing our attention back to stillness, until balance and harmony reappear – as they always will whenever love is present.